 Exactly ten years ago an European Union summit was held in my hometown Gothenburg, featuring George Bush, Tony Blair, Jaques Chirac and other suits.
 The situation was a bit tense, since previous meetings had stirred major demonstrations and hostilities in Nice, Seattle and Amsterdam.
 This was a few months before the 9/11 attack on the World Trade Center and the world seemed smaller.

 I was in Boston at the time.
 I remember waking up and reading the morning paper where the headline was “President Bush going to Goteboorg, Sweden”.
 The next day I saw a newspaper frontpage where a policeman on horse was brutally pushing a young masked man against a wall.
 Then I saw the caption beneath it: “Riots in Goteboorg, Sweden”.

-Based on the reports and analysis I’ve seen, it seems clear to everyone that the police was way out of line and their action back in 2001 probably still have a lot of influence on the way demonstrations are held in Sweden these days.
+The decisions taken back in 2001 likely still have a lot of influence on the way demonstrations are held in Sweden these days.